Washi1337/ctf-writeups/FlareOn/2020/10/README.md

 Once again, we refer to the [man pages](https://www.man7.org/linux/man-pages/man2/waitpid.2.html), and we get to know that this simply put is waiting for a debugger event or signal.
 Events and signals are triggered when, for example, an exception occurs in the debuggee program.
 This is a typical set up when you start writing your own debugger.
 You'd start a loop, wait for the next debugger event, dispatch/handle it, and repeat until the process exits.

-Now we do actually know about one of the exceptions that the application throws.
+Now we do actually have a starting point.
+We know about one of the exceptions that the application throws.
 Remember how fork 1 overrides the first two bytse of the `verify_serial` function?
 The `ud2` instruction triggers a `SIGILL` signal.
 And if you look in the dispatch loop fo fork 1, you'll find a handler for exactly this signal.
 Coincidence?
 I think not!

 ```c
 if ((status & 0xff00) >> 8 == SIGILL) {